erdos-project/erdos/python/doc/source/operators.rst

 messages as they arrive.
 Moreover, operators can implement callbacks over watermarks (e.g. :py:meth:`erdos.operator.OneInOneOut.on_watermark()`) to ensure ordered processing over timestamps.
-ERDOS ensures lock-free, safe, and concurrent processing by ordering callbacks in an ERDOS-managed execution lattice, which serves as a run queue for the system's multithreaded runtime.
+ERDOS ensures lock-free, safe, and concurrent processing via a system-managed ordering of callbacks, which is implemented as a run queue for the system's multithreaded runtime.

 While ERDOS manages the execution of callbacks, some operators require